 50 things you absolutely have to do in Leeds before you die – how many have you done?

-Always wanted to see the inner workings of the Town Hall clock?
+Always wanted to see a film at Hyde Park Picture House?
 Keep meaning to do the Meanwood Valley Trail?
 Somehow, life always gets in the way – and all those things you planned to do, end up on the back burner.
 Well not anymore, because we’ve put together a handy bucket list to help you make the most of Leeds.
 Start ticking it off, one by one.

 2. Go ice skating on Millennium Square